jmstipanowich/KingCountyHousingRepo/README.md

-# King County Home Remodeling: How to Get the Best Value for Your Home
+# King County Home Remodeling: How to Receive the Best Value for a Home

 ![image.png](Images/kingcounty.jpg)